RV Water Heater Pilot Light Won't Stay Lit: Thermocouple Troubleshooting Guide

 What's Going On

-Here's what you're dealing with.
+Ignore a faulty thermocouple and you're looking at cold showers, spoiled food, and potentially dangerous gas leaks that could ruin your entire RV adventure.
 Your RV water heater pilot light won't stay lit because the thermocouple isn't detecting the flame properly.
 This safety device shuts off gas flow when it doesn't sense heat from the pilot flame.
 The fix usually involves cleaning or replacing the thermocouple, which costs $15-30 and takes about 30 minutes.

 Why This Happens